 Instinct, tenacity, biting humor, and trust in the future keep Lela alive as her world closes in around her.
 Based on a true story, Lela & Co. is an eerily funny and enthralling story about the horrifying enterprise of war and a girl who may or may not have eaten some frosting.

-This New York Times bestselling novel and National Book Award nominee tells the story of Steve Harmon, a 16-year-old aspiring film-maker in juvenile detention.
-His life has been turned upside down by his alleged participation in a robbery gone awry and now he might spend the rest of his life behind bars.
-As the prosecution makes its case, Steve writes his story as a screenplay, trying to understand if he's really the monster they say he is.
+Monster, adapted from the 1999 National Book Award-nominated novel by Walter Dean Myers, tells the story of Steve Harmon.
+Steve is a 16-year-old aspiring filmmaker in juvenile detention whose life has been turned upside down by his alleged participation in a robbery gone awry.
+Now he may have to spend the rest of his life behind bars.
+As the prosecution makes its case, Steve writes his story as a screenplay, trying to understand if he's really the monster people say he is.

 Charlotte and Jonny have grown up together, and are now trying to determine whether their close friendship might be something more.
 When they discover exactly what "more" actually entails, however, it comes as a surprise to them both—and to Charlotte's parents, who are holding secrets and resentments of their own.
 This compelling story of intricate relationships is an explosive and contemporary look at race, sexual identity and family dynamics.

 Marti Lyons, one of Chicago's finest emerging directors, brings her unique vision to this deeply insightful and very funny new play, using the intimacy of WT's Gillian Theatre to bring audiences face-to-face with the challenges of loving someone completely while trying to determine exactly what that means.